noobling/davidyu/_posts/2024-10-07-best-software-companies-to-work-for-in-aus.md

 ## How did I come up with this

 Mainly based on personal conversations I have had with others where they describe their experience working in a given company and why they left.
-For example moving to Atlassian is almost always a compensation reason and leaving Atlassian is almost always a cultural issue.
 Also asked my peers for feedback on the list as well so its not completely biased.
 Reputation is also something difficult to measure, e.g. AWS is a leader in software development (most companies use their SDKs and compute) but they are infamous for their PIP.

 ## Other factors to consider